Plan

 Standards define nutrients and nutrient levels

 When a country chooses to fortify cereal grains, it must decide what vitamins and minerals to include.
 It must also determine the levels of each nutrient to add.
-The results of these decisions are the basis for the countryā€™s fortification standard.
+The results of these decisions are the basis for the countryā€™s food fortification standards.

 Factors to Consider in Setting Country Standards